- Academic Programs

 Studying abroad and life in a new city can be rather costly but, there are always options, and coming to UBC is one way to afford the education you desire while living in one of the world’s most beautiful cities.
 Canadian Immigration estimates that you should have at a minimum, $12,000.00 (CDN) in addition to your tuition fees per year, in order to afford living expenses during your program of studies.
 Ideally, you should allow between $13,500 and $19,000 for living expenses as living in Vancouver can get expensive.

 If you are an exceptional candidate, you may automatically** qualify for an International Tuition Award (ITA).
 This scholarship is available for international graduate students registered in full-time research-oriented master’s and doctoral programs.
-The scholarship assists students with tuition fees up to $7,344 per year.
+The scholarship can provide students up to $3200 per year.
 For more information please visit the International Tuition Award website.

 **Automatically means that you do not have to apply; you will be considered automatically if your grades reflect that you are an outstanding student.
 The scholarship will be automatically applied towards your tuition fees